rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3c-nordmart-pipelines.md

 6. Update git and wait for our Tekton pipelines to deploy out in ArgoCD.
 Head over to ArgoCD and search for Application `tekton-pipelines`
 ###### TODO Add screenshot

-7. With our pipelines definitions sync'd to the cluster (thanks Argo CD 🐙👏) and our codebase forked, we can now add the webhook to GitLab `nordmart-review` and `nordmart-review-ui` projects.
+7. With our pipelines definitions synchronized to the cluster (thanks Argo CD 🐙👏) and our codebase forked, we can now add the webhook to GitLab `nordmart-review` and `nordmart-review-ui` projects.
 First, grab the URL we're going to invoke to trigger the pipeline: